 A literal Urban Hellscape.

-When Hell is a city, it often represents the worst things you could imagine about cities: inescapable poverty, omnipresent street crime, Police Brutality, arson (because what is Hell without a little fire), factories spewing pollution in the air and drinking water, child labor, public buses reeking of piss and all you'll have to eat is each other and that Burger King next to the bottomless pit.
-The biggest difference between Hell and The Big Rotten Apple is that all of the police and rich people exploiting you have red skin and horns on their heads, the pimps and prostitutes are all succubi and incubi and suicide isn't an option.
+When Hell is a city, it often represents the worst things you could imagine about cities: inescapable poverty, omnipresent street crime, Police Brutality, corrupt and uncaring government, arson (because what is Hell without a little fire?), factories spewing pollution in the air and drinking water, child labor, public buses reeking of piss, and all you'll have to eat are each other and that Burger King next to the bottomless pit.
+The biggest difference between Hell and The Big Rotten Apple is that all of the police and rich people exploiting you have red skin and horns on their heads, the pimps and prostitutes are all Succubi and Incubi and suicide isn't an option.

-If Hell is divided into Circles, the City setting is reserved for only one of them, the rest of Hell including lush countrysides in perpetual war, oceans full of dead-fish and sea-monsters, volcanic calderas and pulsating caverns of blood and bone.
+If Hell is divided into Circles, the City setting is usually reserved for only one of them, the rest of Hell including lush countrysides in perpetual war, oceans full of dead fish and sea monsters, volcanic calderas and pulsating caverns of blood and bone.
+In these cases, the urban Circle may be portrayed as being where the leadership of Hell resides.
+Alternatively, when all of Hell takes the form a huge city, the role of the Circles may be taken by different districts or neighborhoods dominated by a specific theme or sin — for instance, Lust may be the red-light district, Greed a financial neighborhood where infernal MegaCorps keep their headquarters, and so on.

 - In Damnation 101, Hell is presented as a massive, massive college town composed of either a massive academy teaching its demons how to eternally torture the humans that are sent there (which is all of them) or literal torture factories.